BanterTheGreat/modern-4e/helpers/classes.typ

     #mainAbilityText

     == Assign points
-    Assign 6 points to any combination of abilities that aren't your main ability.
+    Assign 6 points across non-main abilities, up to 3 per ability.
 You can assign a maximum of 3 points to any single ability.

     #additionalInfo;